 Alcohol intake increases detoxification demands on the liver.
 Methylation processes may already be impaired in those with MTHFR gene mutations, so only consuming alcohol in moderation—up to one drink per day for women and two drinks per day for men—is recommended.

-This article will continue to be updated as new information emerges.
+I will update this article as I learn more.
 Be sure to check back frequently if you are on the MTHFR journey, or consider applying for health coaching with me for the latest education in holistic health.

 This article and information provided by Jessica Carrier on this website and as part of her products is not meant to heal, diagnose, or treat any medical or mental illness.
 Jessica Carrier is not a medical doctor and the information contained in this article is meant to be educational.
 Jessica encourages you to do your own research and talk to your doctor before starting any diet or supplement regimen, as some foods and supplements can cause negative reactions with certain medications.
 The links contained in this article may be affiliate links and may not be.
 See the full disclaimer here.